Marathon Route

 ABP Newport Marathon Festival | NEWPORT, WALES

 The route for the ABP Newport Marathon was devised by double Olympic marathon runner Steve Brace.
-It offers iconic landmarks, including the city’s Transporter Bridge, historic city centre, modern riverfront and International Sports Village as well as the stunning natural scenery and coastal wildlife of the nearby Gwent Levels.
+It offers iconic landmarks, including the city’s Transporter Bridge, historic Castle, Victorian city centre, modern riverfront and International Sports Village as well as the stunning natural scenery and coastal wildlife of the nearby Gwent Levels.

 It boasts one of the flattest marathon courses around – ideal for first timers or those looking for a fast time.
 This has translated into a lot of good performances, with 70% of finishers in the race’s history claiming a PB.